Flooding in Live Oak

 Floodplain Understanding and Regulations

-Maintaining safety and preventing flood damage in the City of Live Oak requires that the government and the citizens work together to keep the city prepared for a flood.
+Maintaining safety and preventing flood damage in the City of Live Oak requires that the government and the residents work together to keep the city prepared for a flood.

 Do not dump or throw anything into drainage ditches or streams: it is a violation of our City’s ordinances and can be a source of flood occurrences in Live Oak.
 Even grass clippings and branches can accumulate and plug channels and outfall structures.
 Blocked drainage ways simply cannot carry water, and when it rains the water has to go somewhere.
 Every piece of litter contributes to flooding.
 It also helps to clean drains around your home, including roof gutters, downspouts, drain inlets, pipes, drainage ditches and driveway culverts.
 If you discover a drainage course that is not functioning properly, please contact the City of Live Oak at 210-653-9140, ext.
 2261.